sschuhmi/sschuhmi.github.io/_posts/2024-07-05-developer_workstart.md

 ## Question 2: Is there a influence between the time of day a developer would prefer to start to work and their satisfaction?

-To discover the answer this question, let us take a look on Figure 3, which represents a heatmap illustrating the dependency between preferred week start (on the x-axis) and the denoted satisfactions and the salary the respective persons gain.
-While positive values (> 0.00) represent a positive effect on satisfaction or salary, negative values (<0.00) represent a negative effect and zero values depict no effect.
+To discover the answer to this question, let us take a look on Figure 3, which represents a heatmap illustrating the dependency between preferred week start (on the x-axis) and the denoted satisfactions and the salary the respective persons gain.
+While positive values (> 0.00) represent a positive effect on satisfaction or salary, negative values (< 0.00) represent a negative effect and zero values depict no effect.

 ![image3\label=image3](https://github.com/sschuhmi/sschuhmi.github.io/blob/main/_posts/img/CorrelationHeatMap_cropped.png?raw=true)

 *Figure 3 – Heatmap showing the influence of preferred work starts on different satisfaction values and salary*

 Figure 4 summarizes the effects of the values shown in Figure 3 by summing up the 4 values per work start column and showing the correlation between the preferred work start and the cumulated satisfaction/salary values.
-As there may be many other factors which obviously influence satisfactions and salary in a much larger way than the preferred work start of the developers, it still can be seen there is a trend that the typical “daylight developers” preferring to start between 05:00am and 10:00am have positive aggregated values, while the most other developers which prefer rather unconventional work start times display mostly negative values in this figure.
+As there may be many other factors which obviously influence satisfactions and salary in a much larger way than the preferred work start of the developers, it still can be seen there is a trend that the typical “daylight developers” preferring to start between 05:00 AM and 10:00 AM have positive aggregated values, while the most other developers which prefer rather unconventional work start times display mostly negative values in this figure.

 ![image4\label=image4](https://github.com/sschuhmi/sschuhmi.github.io/blob/main/_posts/img/AggregatedCorrelations.png?raw=true)